brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 I've highlighted the trial that I chose as the best above.
 This choice may come as a surprise considering it's the ninth ranked trial when it comes to validation loss, but remember that our ultimate goal with training this base model is to deploy it in a low resource browser environment.
 What stuck out to me about trial #41 was that it acheived a passably low loss while spending only 58 seconds per epoch.
 That's more than five times the speed of the highest ranking trial.
 It's also the highest ranking trial that uses only one layer, which means that it will be far more computationally efficient the higher ranked trials.

 Experimenting with hyperparameter search and model iteration has taught me to widen my success criteria when it comes to selecting hyperparameters.
 In the past, I've blindly optimized for `val_loss` without thinking of resource management.
 While that's fine if you've got the keys to a supercomputer and no limit to the time spent training and running your model, it's not very practical in the real world.
 It's true that `val_loss` is the standard method for evaluating ML models, but don't forget to factor in the resource constraints specific to your project's goal.
-Sure we could increase our model capacity by adding layers and RNN units and better fit a model to our nine million tweets, but then we would fail in our goal of building a twitterbot training pipeline that can run in a web browser on today's consumer hardware.
+Sure, we could increase our model capacity by adding layers and RNN units and better fit a model to our seven million tweets, but then we would fail in our goal of building a twitterbot training pipeline that can run in a web browser on today's consumer hardware.
 By using hyperparameter search, we're able to survey the hyperparameter landscape and select a model configuration that performs well given our resource budget.

 ### Training our base model